Make Your Own Steampunk Heart Pendant

 - Then take all your steampunk gadget, gizmos, cogs, and gears and add them to your heart in any kind of a way you’d like.

-- Note: You can also used preformed watch parts, brads, small screws, hex nuts, and more!
+- Note: You can also use preformed watch parts, brads, small screws, hex nuts, and more!
 Scour your local department store for the smallest parts you can muster!

 - Don’t forget to add screws, belts, and oodles of dots!

-- NOTICE: Check your clay package instructions for appropriate baking times & temperatures.
+- NOTE: Check your clay package instructions for appropriate baking times & temperatures.

-- Add a antique finish to pick up the details of your gorgeous piece!
+- Add an antique finish to pick up the details of your gorgeous piece!

-- NOTE: I used a dark brown, “Dark Umber.”
-It is not as harsh as black, but still adds the “punch” that my piece needed.
+- I used a dark brown, “Dark Umber.”
+It is not as harsh as black but still adds the “punch” that my piece needed.

-- NOTES: You do NOT have to varnish this piece if you choose not to.
+- You do NOT have to varnish this piece if you choose not to.
 However, if you have used Pearl-FX powders, they will rub off over time, so varnishing your piece would help.
-If you have used Perfect Pearls (my favorites) they contain a built in resin and are permanent after baking.
+If you have used Perfect Pearls (my favorites) they contain a built-in resin and are permanent after baking.
 In other words, they will NEVER rub off.